sakibwaziri/FYP-Project/README.md

-# Detection of Conjunctivitis Desease using CNN
+# Detection of Conjunctivitis Disease using CNN

 ## Introduction